Australian Government Bureau of Meteorology

 Ashley 7 day forecast

-Today: Partly cloudy.
-High chance of showers, most likely in the afternoon and evening.
-A thunderstorm likely in the afternoon and evening, possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding.
-Winds N/NW 15 to 25 km/h tending W/NW in the middle of the day then becoming light in the evening.
-Overnight temperatures falling to 21 to 26 with daytime temperatures reaching 30 to 37.
+Today: Sunny morning.
+The chance of a thunderstorm in the afternoon and early evening, possibly severe with damaging winds on the N slopes.
+Winds NE/SE 20 to 30 km/h tending SE/SW in the middle of the day then tending NE/SE 15 to 25 km/h in the late evening.
+Overnight temperatures falling to between 17 and 26 with daytime temperatures reaching 38 to 46.

 (km/h)22